maithili-k/uva-rdm-jan-2024/data-creation-and-analysis/exercise.md

 ## 2. Login to Lisa

-In this course we will use the Lisa login node as our user interface where Research Drive can be mounted, and the node has the CLI tool icommands installed to push data into Yoda.
+In this course we will use the Lisa (a batch processing cluster at SURF) login node as our user interface where Research Drive can be mounted, and the node has the CLI tool icommands installed to push data into Yoda.

 Login to the Lisa compute cluster with your appropriate credentials: